parikshitkoya/Bank-Churn-Prediction-Model/README.md

 # Customer Churn in a Bank

-Attempting to predict if a customer will leave the banks.
+Attempting to predict if a customer will leave the bank.

 Data Source: https://www.kaggle.com/sanskrutipanda/analysis-of-banking-data-model